Trade Forex Trading

 = 100:1

-If you buy gold trading lots equal to 50,000 dollars that as a trader you will have used
+If you buy gold trading lots equal to 50,000 dollars that as a trader you'll have used

 = 50,000/1000